Skip to Main Content

 Hunger Beat

-At Safe Haven, life lessons served with food
+At A Safe Haven Foundation, life lessons are served with food

 It’s Wednesday morning at A Safe Haven Foundation’s homeless shelter in North Lawndale, which means Chef Marshall Galbreath is a busy man.